Bentall Centre, Kingston upon Thames

 The Bentall Centre is a large shopping centre in Kingston upon Thames, Greater London, England, which opened in 1992.
-It has been built in the retail space of Bentalls department store, opened in 1935.
-Bentalls, now part of the Fenwick group, retains a large premium department store in the renovated building.
+It has been built in the retail space of Bentalls department store, first established on the site in 1867.
+Bentalls retained a large, premium department store in the development which has since been rebranded to Fenwick.
 The centre is located adjacent to John Lewis Kingston, as well as the historic market town centre.
-There are 82 stores within the centre.
+There are 75 stores within the centre.

 History and development

 In 1987, construction began on creating a new Bentalls department store and shopping centre.
 This new development was to include a five level department store and a four level adjoining shopping centre including over 100 retail units.
 A pedestrian bridge across the Kingston Relief Road allowed access to and from the multi-storey car parks to the shopping centre.

 The development took five years to complete and was built in two phases, allowing the existing department store to trade throughout the development period on a reduced footprint.
 The first phase, the 'new' department store opened in July 1990.
 The completed shopping centre was opened in November 1992 by Edward Bentall (descendant of Frank Bentall) and Nick Price from Norwich Union with a floor area of 600000 sqft.

 In 2012, it was reported that the centre is owned by the London-based Dutch privately held real estate investment company Meyer Bergman.